 Determining the level of care you or your loved one requires is vital to determining placement and a plan of care to be received.
 You should also evaluate cost, location, and quality of staff and safety.
-You may find the Guide to Long-Term Care Settings useful, too.
+You may find the Guide to choosing a Nursing Home – Long Term Care setting useful, too.

 You and your family may decide to care for a loved one in your own home.
 Discuss this with your loved one and their physician.
 You may wish to make an appointment with The Caregiver Foundation to organize a long-term care plan and receive resources on what to expect about the aging process and performing daily care tasks, such as bathing a parent.
 We also offer workshops for new caregivers.